-When you’re going to sell your home, you may wonder if you need a seller’s agent.
+When you’re getting ready to sell your home, you may wonder if you need a seller’s agent.
 While it will always depend on your specific situation, it’s still helpful to have someone who has significant experience in the real estate industry on your side.
 Unfortunately, if you’ve never gone through the process before, it can be a confusing time, especially when it comes to home inspections, construction, and more.
 It’s almost always a better option to have help, and we cover all the advantages and disadvantages below.

 It’s essential to understand what for sale by owner (FSBO) is, how things have changed over the years, the advantages and disadvantages of using an agent, and why it’s most often best to use a seller’s agent.